godotlauncher/launcher-website/blog/2025-05-15-godot-launcher-1-3-0.md

 ---

-Found a bug or want to suggest something?
-[Open an issue](https://github.com/godotlauncher/launcher/issues).
+💡 Found a bug or have feedback?
+[Open an issue](https://github.com/godotlauncher/launcher/issues) or join the conversation on [Discord](https://discord.gg/Ju9jkFJGvz).